DrSnowbird/knime-vnc-docker/README.md

 * [openkbs/webstorm-vnc-docker](https://hub.docker.com/r/openkbs/webstorm-vnc-docker/)

 # Eclipse issues
 * You might see WARNING message in the log from Eclipse for class not found.
-It has not impact in VNC or the KNIME tools.
+It has no impact in VNC or the KNIME tools.
 However, it might needs to be fixed by KNIME product team.
 We will not address here it for now.
 ```
 WARNING: Aries Blueprint packages not available.
 So namespaces will not be registered
 java.lang.NoClassDefFoundError: org/apache/aries/blueprint/NamespaceHandler